msreenat/LociMiner/README.md

 # LociMiner
 A pipeline to maximise data recovery from next generation sequencing data.
-File and script set up for Loci Miner (LM) mapping/assembly (PRM) and concatenation scripts (CW).
+File and script set up for Loci Miner mapping/assembly (LM) and concatenation scripts (CW).
 The scripts for this pipeline are currently set up to run as a batch jobs on slurm, a few tweaks to paths and directories should enable them to run locally on personal machines.
+Based on Legacy Miner.

 **Part one** **- Trimming, mapping and removing soft clip annotations from your reads**

-**Requirements** - PRM.sh script, settings.sh script, raw data, reference file, adapters file (NEBNext-PE.fa), soft2match.py, SamplesFileNames.txt
+**Requirements** - LM.sh script, settings.sh script, raw data, reference file, adapters file (NEBNext-PE.fa), soft2match.py, SamplesFileNames.txt
 **Package requirements** - Trimmomatic, Bowtie2, Samtools

-**PRM.sh** - script file that will trim and map samples in a loop
+**LM.sh** - script file that will trim and map samples in a loop

 **Raw data** - data with file names appended by *_R1.fq.gz and *_R2.fq.gz